kalamazpi/logParse/README.md

 * Show whether a recipe stopped running across a power cycle (state change across POR)
 * Count the number of unique record types (unique key groups, independent of values)
 * Filter on a specific record type and run statistics for all of the 'values' for each key in that record type (for example, to get stats on wifi signal strength or a supply voltage or current)
+* Decode time info to support duration calculations
+* Write to metafile to support later analysis by Excel (maybe CSV?)

 # Types of log searches: